Healthy Homes Assessment Akina

 Draught Stopping Akina

-If you can feel external air coming in or a clear draught from a crack or a gap and you are able to feel it, it is likely a crack or hole that needs sealing in somehow.
-Large cracks and gaps should be sealed permanently.
-Cracks that are greater than 3mm and let air into or out within the home need to be sealed.
-In the case of an open fireplace isn’t being used, it can cause draughts and must be sealed from.
-Property managers and landlords are responsible for making sure that these draughts are stopped in the maximum extent imaginable.
+If you can feel external air getting in, or see the sound of a clear draught emanating out of a hole or gap or crack, then it’s likely a crack or hole that needs sealing in somehow.
+Large cracks and gaps should be permanently stopped.
+The gaps that exceed 3mm that let air into or out within your home need to be sealed.
+In the case of an open fireplace isn’t in use it may cause draughts and should be shut off.
+Property managers and landlords are responsible for making sure that these draughts are stopped as much as possible.

-There is no require to block up intentional holes or gaps which are part of the construction.
-For example, tiny gaps around doors and windows might be necessary to allow movement of the structure when the household gets warmer and cooler, so that they are able to be opened and closed rather than securing.
-We will check all doors and windows in our Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes that are part of the construction.
+For example, tiny gaps around windows and doors could be necessary to allow for movement of the structure when the household is heated and cools in order to let them be closed and opened instead of instead of being stuck.
+We will inspect the windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections